-DVDs – These are a good way to record visual information, such as family films and messages from the person with dementia to their family, friends and carers.
-They can also be added to or changed as life changes
+Video recordings: are a good way to record visual information, such as family films and messages from the person with dementia to their family, friends and carers.
+They can also be added to, or amended as life changes.

-Apps – There are a number of Apps (downloadable computer programmes for your phone or tablet) to help save and share photos and memories of special places; by marking them on a map, or playing video and audio.
-They are simple to use and suitable for people in earlier stages of dementia
+Apps: there are a number of Apps (downloadable computer programmes for your phone or tablet), to help save and share photos and memories of special places; by marking them on a map, or playing video and audio.
+They’re simple to use and suitable for people in earlier stages of dementia.

 How to create a Life Story

-Go with the flow and let the person talk about an aspect of their life they are most comfortable with.
-You do not have to start at the beginning.
+Go with the flow and let the person talk about an aspect of their life they’re most comfortable with.
+You don’t have to start at the beginning.
 Try taking one topic at a time so it doesn’t become overwhelming.
-Take breaks and complet the story at your own pace; it might take days, weeks, or months.
+Take breaks and complete the story at your own pace; it might take days, weeks, or months.
 Remember you can always add to it later.

 If someone finds it difficult to communicate their life story, other family members and friends may be able to provide key information.
 You can also try to prompt them by using familiar photos of people or places.

 Reflecting on our lives can be emotional so sensitivity is needed.
 Don’t be afraid of this but think carefully about what information the person would want to be shared.

 Their profile, ie, basic information: name, age, where they live etc.

 Significant places and life events

 Try not to bombard the person with too many specific questions.
 General questions or opening up the conversation about a topic may be easier.
 For example: “Can you tell me about where you grew up?”